Pumpkin shakshuka with baked eggs and halloumi

 - Olive bread & green salad to serve

-Get ahead by preparing step 1 up to a day before.
-Store in the fridge then gently heat through on the hob before continuing to step 2.
+Get ahead by preparing step one of the pumpkin shakshuka up to a day before.
+Store in the fridge then gently heat through on the hob before continuing to step two.

 Click on the stars to rate this recipe: